apoorvp/mobile-flashcard/README.md

 The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

-The app sends notiLogic for notification has been implemented.
+Notification has been implemented.
 Notifications are generated at  8:00 PM  daily  if the user hasn't completed at least one quiz for that day.

 This application is developed using react,react-native and redux.
 Also I used react-redux library to connect with the redux store.